OmegaPhil/two-factor-keeper/README.md

 Further Configuration
 ---------------------

+*Slot changes are not saved automatically - make your change then press the Apply button at the bottom to save.*

 To change the key/secret, press the locked button and enter the passphrase - if you no longer remember the passphrase, and don't mind losing the secret, press the brush button to the right of the lock to erase: